open-telemetry/opentelemetry-go/website_docs/getting-started.md

 }
 ```

-This will initialize tracing and wrap the HTTP handler so that tracing data can
+There's several things going on here:

+* Creating an exporter that writes telemetry data to standard out
+* Ensuring the right `Resource` attributes are initialized
+* Initializing a `TracerProvider` and handling its shutdown
+* Initializing the `net/http` instrumentation library and wrapping the HTTP
+  handler

+You can learn more about this in [Initializing Tracing]({{< relref
+"manual#initializing-tracing" >}}).

-be generated for it automatically.
-It may seem like quite a bit of code, but the
+It may seem like quite a bit of code, but the good news is that very little
-good news is that very little needs to change when you add more instrumentation
+needs to change when you add more instrumentation later.
-later.

 ## Run the instrumented HTTP Server

-When you run the app and access the `/rolldice` route, you'll see telemetry data
+When you run the app and access the `/rolldice` route, you'll see the same "dice
+roll" values as before in the method you accessed it (browser, `curl`, etc.) and
-printed to the server process's standard out.
-The telemetry generated is a
+telemetry data printed to the server process's standard out.
+The telemetry
-single span that covers the lifetime of handling the request.
+generated is a single span that covers the lifetime of handling the request.

 <details>
 <summary>View example output</summary>